Man City vs Sevilla Super Cup preview: Where to watch, kick-off time, line-ups | UEFA Champions League

 Predicted line-ups

-Man City: Ortega; Walker, Akanji, Gvardiol, Aké; Rodri, Kovačić; Bernardo Silva, Álvarez, Foden; Haaland
+Man City: Ortega; Walker, Akanji, Gvardiol, Aké; Rodri, Kovačić; Foden, Álvarez, Grealish; Haaland

 Sevilla: Bounou; Jesús Navas, Badé, Gudelj, Acuña; Jordán, Rakitić; Ocampos, Suso, Óliver Torres; En-Nesyri